Badge of Military Merit

 The Badge of Military Merit was an award for non-commissioned officers and soldiers of the Continental Army.
-It is considered America's first military decoration, and the second oldest in the world (after the Cross of St. George).
+It is considered America's first military decoration, and the second oldest in the world (after the Order of St. George).
 (Note: Although the Fidelity Medallion is older, it was awarded for a specific event, so the Badge of Military Merit is generally considered the oldest United States military award.)
 Non commissioned officers and soldiers of the Continental Army were eligible.
 Renamed as the Purple Heart, it was ordered redesigned in 1931, and was re-commissioned in 1932 by General Douglas MacArthur in honor of George Washington’s bicentennial.

 History

 The Badge of Military Merit was first announced in General George Washington's general orders to the Continental Army issued on August 7, 1782, at the Headquarters in Newburgh.
 Designed by Washington in the form of a purple heart, it was intended as a military order for soldiers who exhibited, "not only instances of unusual gallantry in battle, but also extraordinary fidelity and essential service in any way".